 Do you love tech?
 Enjoy documentaries?
 Then, boy, are you going to love our roundup of the best tech documentaries available for your viewing pleasure.
 (If you hate technology and non-fiction films, on the other hand, you’ve probably come to the wrong place.)

-From underdog video game stories to films which explore what the internet is doing to us, here are our picks for the tech-related documentaries you need to see right now.
+From underdog video game stories to films that explore what the internet is doing to us, here are our picks for the tech-related documentaries you need to see right now.

 The King of Kong: A Fistful of Quarters (2007)

-Probably the most obviously “fun” documentary on this list, King of Kong follows a narrative you’ll have seen in everything from Rocky to Karate Kid: an underdog hero’s journey as they battle against the odds to make it in the world.
+OK, AlphaGo (above) plays like one of the world’s geekiest sports documentaries.
+This is the other one.
+Probably the most obviously “fun” documentary on this list, King of Kong follows a narrative you’ll have seen in everything from Rocky to Karate Kid: An underdog hero’s journey as they battle against the odds to make it in the world.

 Lincoln Ruchti’s Chasing Ghosts: Beyond the Arcade is another great exploration of the golden age of arcade gaming, but it’s hard to match King of Kong when it comes to sheer nostalgic exuberance.